Cap-go/capacitor-updater/README.md

 cancelDelay() => Promise<void>
 ```

-allow update in the next app backgrounding, only in auto update
+Allow update the next time the app goes into the background (only in auto update)

 --------------------